mikesteele/dual-captions/README.md

 ### Usage

-Link to Google Chrome Store: *Coming soon*
+Link to Google Chrome Store: https://chrome.google.com/webstore/detail/dual-captions/lpeonmjfimoijceaalocpgjjchocbiap

 You can load the extension manually by enabling Developer Mode in chrome://extensions.
 See https://developer.chrome.com/extensions/getstarted#unpacked.